Wedding Photography at Southwark Register Office

 The Newly-Weds' Exit & Showers of Confetti

-There is a further opportunity for more posed shots outside the front door (I give preference to the couple and close family here) before the wedding party travels on to their reception venue.
+There is a further opportunity for more posed shots outside the front door (I give preference to the couple and close family here) before the wedding party travels to their reception venue.

 Confetti is allowed happily...
 These are some of the best and happiest wedding day shots.
 Couples always feel more able to relax after the formality of the ceremony is over.